 Ultimately, Rosenberg predicted the imminent demise of democracy in his study.

 In his presentation Rosenberg recognized in the political trend taking place in Brazil, UK, USA and EU (in variable form) a precise signal.
 An authoritarian state model is becoming more desirable for citizens than active civil engagement.

-"Even in regimes that are considered to be permanently democratic, this type of governance will continue an inexorable decline until it collapses," he said during his speech.
+"Even in regimes considered to be permanently democratic this type of governance will continue an inexorable decline to the point of collapse," he said during his speech.

 Everything stems from a fundamental problem: democracy is tiring.
 It is hard work and requires enormous commitment from those who intend to take part in it.
 It requires participants to respect those who have different looks or points of view.
 It requires balance, discipline, the ability to separate propaganda from facts.
 And our brain, in essence, is not built to self-regulate.
 We are predisposed to have only the defects of the sheep, and rarely the merits of the shepherds.